Components

 - Sizing and alignment differ on mobile and desktop.

-- Choose Medium (md), Large (lg), or Extra Large (xl) size, whichever prevents truncating the longest sort option.
+- On desktop resolutions, the Sort by label is in line with the dropdown and the width is fixed.
+Choose the Medium (md), Large (lg), or Extra Large (xl) size, whichever prevents truncating the longest sort option.

 Placement